Code Layouts and Formatting Salesforce

 3. Line Length

-Make to wrap-up your code lines with in 80 characters and it visible with one page.
-If it a big then try to break it with below wrapping rules.
+Make wrap-up your code lines within 80 characters and it visible within one page.
+If it a big then try to break it with the wrapping rules.

 4. Wrapping Lines